New Awards will be announced periodically

 As a prominent part of his research, he has tested the accuracy of Oryza2000 and CERES-Rice, widely used rice crop growth models, under these environmental variables.
 The accuracy of these models under varying environmental factors is essential to efficient rice crop management—and consequently yield and profitability—in the face of climate change.
 Not wasting any time, he has already arrived at IRRI to attend the 2015 Rice: Research to Production Course, which ARFUSA is funding for him.
 Particularly interested in crop modeling, he will also be conferring with Tao Li, IRRI’s crop modeler.

 Bryant Fong: Recently completed his MS at Arkansas State University and is now working with the Oak Ridge Institute of Science and Education at ASU.
 His project goals/objectives are to: 1) quantify and illustrate fluxes in mid-south (USA) rice CO2, CH4, H20, and N20 using eddy covariance and closed chamber flux techniques; and 2) identify possible GHG emissions reduction using innovative irrigation techniques (alternate wetting and drying, and multiple inlet irrigation).
 His goal from this ARFUSA grant is to share this experience with rice producers and researchers back in the mid-south through collaborations with Drs.
 Wassmann and Alberto.
-He has two excellent letters of reference; one from Gregory Phillips, Professor of Plant Biotechnology and Dean Emeritus at ASU, and Arlene Adviento-Borbe, a USDA-ARS Research Agronomist, an Adjunct Professor at ASU, and a 9-year IRRI staffer.
+He has support from Gregory Phillips, Professor of Plant Biotechnology and Dean Emeritus at ASU, and Arlene Adviento-Borbe, a USDA-ARS Research Agronomist, an Adjunct Professor at ASU, and a 9-year IRRI staffer.

 Colby Reavis: Colby used his ARFUSA award to travel to Seoul, South Korea in February, 2017, where he worked with Dr. Youngryel Ryu and his research group at Seoul National University on the use of remote sensing to develop estimates of plant canopy parameters, especially evapotranspiration, in rice.
 While there he became familiar with their Breathing Earth System Simulator (BESS), which uses modeling and remote sensing data to provide estimates for evapotranspiration and other parameters.
 The model is designed to tie in processes between the leaf, canopy, and global scales at high spatial resolutions (up to 1 km2) over a long period of time (~15 years).
 Colby compared BESS evapotranspiration estimates to eddy covariance data collected from two Arkansas rice fields using different irrigation regimes (Alternate Wetting and Drying and Conventional Flooding).

-Colby said:” Working with Dr. Ryu’s group was a great opportunity…I hope to continue studying rice and the effects it has in the global arena.
+Colby's report says:” Working with Dr. Ryu’s group was a great opportunity…I hope to continue studying rice and the effects it has in the global arena.
 I am incredibly thankful to Asia Rice USA for making this possible.”

 Colby on a remote sensing tower in Korea